 The new tenancy will be open-ended and will last until a tenant wishes to leave the let property or a landlord uses one (or more) of 18 grounds for eviction.

 - no more confusing pre-tenancy notices, such as the AT5

 - where a tenant is in rent arrears, a landlord can refer a case for repossession more quickly

-- a Scottish Government recommended 'model tenancy agreement', which will include standardised tenancy terms
+- a Scottish Government 'model private residential tenancy agreement', which includes standardised mandatory and discretionary tenancy terms

-- one simple notice when regaining possession of a property called a 'notice to leave' – this will replace the current 'notice to quit' and 'notice of proceedings'
+- one simple notice when regaining possession of a property called a 'notice to leave' – this will replace the current 'notice to quit', 'section 33 notice' and 'notice of proceedings'

 - eighteen modernised grounds for repossession, which include new grounds where the property has been abandoned or the landlord intends to sell

 Phone: 0131 244 5401